Canada bans captivity and breeding of orcas and dolphins

-Canada has banned the practice of keeping dolphins, whales and purpoises in captivity after a long-fought for piece of legislation passed resoundingly on Monday.
+Canada has banned the practice of keeping dolphins, whales and porpoises in captivity after a long-fought for piece of legislation passed resoundingly on Monday.

 The “Ending the Captivity of Whales and Dolphins Act,” which was first introduced in 2015, outlaws the practice, as well as the trade, possession, capture and breeding of cetaceans.